 Soul of Soil is a joint advocacy project of the Ministry of Economy of Ukraine, the United Nations Development Programme (UNDP) in Ukraine, the Moim.Ridnym (“To the Loved Ones”) social enterprise, and Ukrainian chef and influencer Olga Martynovska.
 This project, through culinary arts, aims to draw attention to the problem of Ukraine's territory being contaminated with mines and other explosive devices, explain how this affects Ukraine's economy and global food security, and showcase the positive changes and results in demining, achieved notably through the use of innovative technologies.

-Cooking “the world's most expensive meal” with Olga Martynovska
+Cooking “the world's most valuable meal” with Olga Martynovska

 “At what cost, what risks people take to grow grain so that I can then make a palianytsia bread!
 It’s impossible to put a price on this bread as its cost includes the price of life.”